 Word to Return

-Understanding the “start date” of the “seventy weeks” period is vital to its interpretation.
-When the period began determines when it will end.
-Fortunately, the interpreting angel provided Daniel with that information: “From the going forth of the word to return and to build Jerusalem.”
-Unfortunately, precisely what he meant by this “word” is not immediately clear.
+Understanding the “start date” of the “seventy weeks” is vital to its interpretation.
+WHEN the period commenced determines when it will end.
+Fortunately, the interpreting angel provided Daniel with that information - “From the going forth of the word to return and to build Jerusalem.”
+And the identification of this “word” is found in the context of the chapter.

-Complicating the matter is the division of the period into three subdivisions of “seven weeks,” “sixty-two weeks,” and “one week,” presumably, three periods of 49, 434, and 7 years, or a total of 490-years.
+Complicating the matter is the division of the period into three subdivisions of “seven weeks,” “sixty-two weeks,” and “one week,” presumably, three periods of 49, 434, and 7 years respectively for a total of 490 years.

 As the angel declared: “Seventy weeks are divided upon your people and upon the holy city.”
 The intended outcome of the entire period is presented in verse 24 by the six redemptive goals.